 - After the backup is done, a message box will appear to tell you it was successful.

 One thing I don’t particularly like about the way this feature was designed, is that the window closes when you click OK to make the backup.
 That means, if you want to create multiple database backups, you must continually navigate and re-open the window and enter your settings again.
-In fact, I wrote up a Microsoft Connect suggestion for some ideas on how this functionality could be made even better.
+In fact, I wrote up a Microsoft Connect suggestion (link removed, no longer valid) for some ideas on how this functionality could be made even better.